Health and Social Care Levy Act 2021

 Overview

-The Health and Social Care Levy Bill introduces a new 1.25% tax on earnings and profits subject to National Insurance Contributions (NICs) to fund healthcare and social care across the UK.
-This levy will be collected by Her Majesty's Revenue and Customs (HMRC) and distributed to the relevant health and social care bodies in England, Wales, Scotland, and Northern Ireland.
+The Health and Social Care Levy Bill introduces a new 1.25% tax on earnings and profits subject to National Insurance Contributions (NICs).
+This tax will fund health and social care services across the UK, with the revenue distributed among the four nations.

 Description